hisune/sockio-ppt/README.md

 sockio-ppt
 -----
-SockIO PPT, the programmer's PPT!
-Write a pug template as a online PPT!
+SockIO PPT, the programmer's PPT!A simple nodejs PPT service.Write a pug template as a online PPT!

 Requirement
 -----